BillJr99/Ursinus-CS173/_pages/Modules/exercise-problets.md

 Once this is set to the default, you can double click on `ursinus.jnlp` in the future to run it.
 You will be prompted for your name and email address.
 Click on the appropriate exercise to complete the practice.

+### Mac Permissions Settings

+If your program doesn't open due to a permissions error, you click on your Settings icon in the system tray, and click "Settings and Privacy," and the "General" tab.
+You'll find an "Open Anyway" button on that page that you can click to run the program the first time.
+This [article](https://support.apple.com/en-us/HT202491) provides more information about that settings pane.

+Additionally, you can click Settings again, go to "Java" in the control panel, and the "Security" tab.
+Click "Add" to add a site to your exception list, and enter `http://problets.org` in the box that appears.
+You can click "OK" or "Continue" to any confirmation dialogs that appear.
+See this [article](https://java.com/en/download/help/mac_controlpanel.html) for details.

 ## About Problets and Epplets

 Problets and Epplets are self-paced exercises that generate problems for you to solve.
 It will guide you if you make a mistake, and generate more problems for you to solve until you become proficient.
 If a particular topic is easy for you, the system will only generate a few problems for that lesson (and that's OK!).